eevvaayou/eevvaayou.github.io/_posts/2019-05-30-course_quality.md

 - **Content:** Divide the content into different modules or stages.
 Each module should correspond with the learning objectives.
 The content should be periodically updated to continuously align with advancements in the academic field.
 Identify the background knowledge and prerequisites required for the course so that students can successfully complete it.
 When necessary, we will match students with prerequisite course (If you have suitable collaborative teaching mentors/instructors/teaching assistants, please don't hesitate to introduce them to us.).

-- **Learning Activities:** Learning activities include, but are not limited to, case studies, online discussions, coding tests, or competitions.
+- **Learning Activities:** Learning activities include, but are not limited to, case studies, online discussions, coding tests.
 These activities should inspire students' learning and research and cultivate problem-solving skills and critical thinking.

 - **Final Project Assignment Management:** Determine the time schedule, resource requirements, and team composition (if necessary) for the students' final projects.
 Clearly outline the management plan for their completion, including progress tracking, problem support, and collaborative task assignments (if necessary).